 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

-Advantages of the Canon EOS 200D:
+Reasons to prefer the Canon EOS 200D:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.